joegreene/2015-Spring-CS-121/Weekly Work/Week 5/Worksheet Material/SOLUTIONS.md

 ### Intro
 This hosts the solutions to the worksheet set for this week's SI session.

+Note that, as I try to emphasize every time when working with code: __There are many ways to solve a problem__.
+My solutions might not always be the most efficiency, however I write my solutions in a way to explain concepts and to allow others to optimize them however they wish.

 ### Questions
-For the actual prompts, look at the worksheet file (the .docx file in the file listing above).
+For the prompt, look at the worksheet file (the .docx file in the file listing above).

-If you downloaded the worksheet file before today, I've made edits to it.
+If you downloaded the worksheet file before today, I've made edits to it recently.
+I removed the first prompt since we ignored it completely in the session.

-Anyway, you may refer to [here](https://github.com/joegreene/CS_121_Fall_2014/tree/master/Weekly%20Work/Week%205/Resources) for some pseudo-code solutions.
-The worksheet is about the same as my last semester's, minus a few changes (such as setting the second prompt to fit in with vectors), but it should suffice.
+Anyways, you may refer to [here](https://github.com/joegreene/CS_121_Fall_2014/tree/master/Weekly%20Work/Week%205/Resources) for the pseudo-code solution.
+Specifically, refer to the second solution.

-We only worked on the second one in the session, and peers asked for a C++ example of how the solution may look like, so I've provided one in the file listing above (labeled `palindrome_solution.cpp`).
+Peers asked for a C++ example of how the solution may look like, so I've provided one in the file listing above (labeled `palindrome_solution.cpp`).

-On top of that, I've also posted a solution which doesn't store the string (which is much shorter and more efficient).
+On top of that, I've also posted a solution which doesn't store the string (which is shorter and more efficient).
 This is in the `palindrome_alt_solution.cpp` file.

-As I try to emphasize every time when working with code: __There are many ways to solve a problem__.
-My solutions might not always be the best, but I write them the way I do here to explain the concept.

 -------------------------------------------------------------------------------